Skip to content

 CCT Score

 The CCT Score is our headline rating — a composite “would I recommend this?” number on a 1–10 scale.
-It blends four weighted components:
+It's computed in two stages from three rubric components plus an editorial opinion.

 Confidence Levels